Currently: 1) Jean Baudrillard and theories of the sacrificial, 2) work on non-dualism and language - is consciousness a 'problem'?

 Victoria’s writings are on topics related to the work of Jean Baudrillard, Lacanian psychoanalysis, psychosocial health and embodiment, and discourses of DNA as evidence in the forensic context.
 She has numerous articles and book chapters on various aspects of social and critical theory, and research investigating the interface of social discourse and medicine.

-Recent publications include: 'Baudrillard and Lacanian Psychoanalysis' (2022, Routledge), an article outlining a psychosocial interrogation of 'Alzheimer's disease' (2019), and 'Lacanian psychoanalysis and the English Language' (2019), Lacunae: International Journal of Lacanian Psychoanalysis, 19: 38-53.
+Recent publications include: ‘Jean Baudrillard.’
+In Oxford Bibliographies in Literary and Critical Theory.
+Ed.
+Eugene O'Brien.
+New York: Oxford University Press, forthcoming’, 'Baudrillard and Lacanian Psychoanalysis' (2022, Routledge), an article outlining a psychosocial interrogation of 'Alzheimer's disease' (2019), and 'Lacanian psychoanalysis and the English Language' (2019), Lacunae: International Journal of Lacanian Psychoanalysis, 19: 38-53.

 - Grace V. (2022) Baudrillard and Lacanian Psychoanalysis.
 Taylor & Francis.
 176.

 - Grace V. (2012) Victims, Gender and Jouissance.
 New York: Routledge.
 178pp.

 - Grace V., Ahuriri-Driscoll A., Midgley G. and Veth J. (2011) Forensic DNA evidence on trial: Science and uncertainty in the courtroom.
 Arizona: Emergent Publications.
 101pp.